operator-framework/olm-docs/content/en/docs/Concepts/crds/installplan.md

 # OwnNamespace

+When we want to watch ONLY the operator's namespace, we specify the operator's namespace in the `spec.targetNamespaces`.

 > When we want to watch ONLY the operator's namespace, we specify the operator's namespace in the `spec.targetNamespaces`

 ```yaml